EdwardSpring/design-patterns/README.md

  ## STRUCTURAL PATTERNS
  These are design patterns that simplify the design of large object structures by identifying relationships between entities.
-They provide solutions and efficient standards regarding class compositions and object structures, relying on inheritance and interfaces to allow multiple objects or classes to work together and form a single working whole.
+They provide solutions and efficient standards regarding class compositions and object structures, relying on inheritance and interfaces to allow multiple objects or classes to work together and form a single working whole
  1. Adapter
  2. Bridge
  3. Composite